endofcake/bash_labs/lab_1/README.md

 #### Bonus points — configure a split pane task with git-bash and Powershell

-ConEmu settings are store at `C:\Program Files\ConEmu\ConEmu.xml` by default, so you would need to launch the console as Administrator to be able to store the modified settings.
+ConEmu settings are stored at `C:\Program Files\ConEmu\ConEmu.xml` by default, so you would need to launch the console as Administrator to be able to store the modified settings.
 Alternatively, you can export the default system settings to another location so that you don't need to elevate your privileges.

-Navigate to Settings > Tasks and add a new task
+Navigate to Settings > Tasks (`Win + Alt + P`, or right-click on the title bar and select Settings > Tasks) and add a new task.

 ![](img/conemu_3.png "Adding a new ConEmu task")